SDGforskning/sdg-strings/SDG01_query_topic_WoS.md

 This target is interpreted as to cover research about extreme poverty.
 Here we consider relevance limited to research about absolute poverty, vs. target 1.2 which is about poverty generally.

 This query consists of 1 phrase.
-The basic structure is *extreme/global poverty*.
+The elements of the phrase are: *extreme/global poverty*.

 `(("liv*" OR "surviv*" ) NEAR/5 "$1.25 "))` was taken out as adds irrelevant hits (picks up random numbers from abstracts). `international poverty` will cover international poverty line.